FH96/TLOF/README.md

 ```

 #### Input:
   **metabolic model**: metabolic models conatin sotoichiometric matrix above all and also other information such as flux boundaries and Gene-Protein-Reaction rules.
-They can be found in different foramts including .xml.
-They can be downloaded from [BiGG Models](http://bigg.ucsd.edu/) or elsewhere.
+They can be found in different formats including .xml.
+Metabolic models can be downloaded from [BiGG Models](http://bigg.ucsd.edu/) or elsewhere.

   **lambda** : regularization coefficient for the L1 norm term in the objective function of the optimization problem.
 The larger lambda is, the more sparse the objective functions will be.

   **flux_estimation**: is a dataframe (or ?) that has two columns, the first one contains the name of the reactions and the second one flux values

-The next two arguements can either be given by the user or assesed by `TLOF_Preprocess` function, provided in this repo.
+*The next two arguements can either be given by the user or assesed by `TLOF_Preprocess` function, provided in this repo.

-**module_flux**:Sometimes measuring the flux of a single reactoin is not possible, thus we have measured (or estimated) flux, for example,associated with A-B or A+B where A and B are reactions in metabolic network.     fluxes are not for single reactions, but rather a module of reactions, this functions extracts the name of the reactions and also a matrix (named module flux) whose dot product whith the flux vector yields relation between single reactions and a flux module
+**module_flux**:Sometimes measuring the flux of a single reactoin is not possible, thus we have measured (or estimated) flux, for example,associated with A-B or A+B where A and B are reactions in metabolic network.
+On the other hand, the optimization problem find flux for single reactions (in that example, A and B seperately ).
+But in the objective function(see foemulation section above) the difference between measured flux and the corresponding predicted value should be calculated so this `module_flux`  whose dot product whith the predicted flux vector returns the appropriate value for `V`.

-**selected_rxns**:

-**carbon_uptake_rxn**:

-**carbon_uptake_rate**

-**sd**
+**rxn_names**:This arguement is a vector containing the name of the reactions and can be different from the first column of `flux_estimation` according to the explanantions for the previous arguement.

+**selected_rxns**: A user can define which reactions should be included in potential cellular objective set.
+This can be either all reactions of the network or any subset of the reactions, defined by their index in the stoichiometric matrix.

+**carbon_uptake_rxn**: The name of the reaction through which carbon is uptaken by a cell, for example,"R_"GLCptspp".
+It should matches with the raaction names of metabolic network.

+**carbon_uptake_rate** : The exchange flux associated with the carbon source, measured experimentally

+**sd**: Measurements are usually performed as replicates and the average value is reported, so there is also a standard deviation value.
+Since problems with inequality constraints converge better, if any value is given to this arguement the capacity constraint....otherwise it will be an equlaity constraint.

  #### Output:

-  **c**: is of type Vector{Float64} (a vector whose elements are Float94), So this can be indexed and used like anyother vector.
+  **c**: It is the objective function found by TLOF and is of type Vector{Float64} (a vector whose elements are Float94), which has the same length as the `selected_reaction`.

-  **obj**: is of type Vector{Float64} (a vector whose elements are Float94), So this can be indexed and used like anyother vector.
+  **obj**: The optimal value for objective function

+## TLOF_Preprocess usage